twisted/twisted/docs/security.rst

 Twisted is an all volunteer project and there may be some delay before we can respond.

 Feel free to follow up if you think an unreasonable amount of time has elapsed without a response!

+All releases, including security releases, are announced on the mailing list.
+Consider subscribing to receive notification about the availability of a security fix.

 Security Procedure for Developers